jmdict-kindle/jmdict-kindle/README.md

 # The Kindle Publishing Guidelines recommend -c2 (huffdic compression),
 # but it is excruciatingly slow.
 That's why -c1 is selected by default.
 COMPRESSION ?= 1

 # Sets the max sentences per entry only for the jmdict.mobi.
 # It is ignored by combined.mobi due to size restrictions.
 # If there are too many sentences for the combined dictionary,
 # it will not build (exceeds 650MB size limit).
 The amount is limited to 3 in this makefile
 SENTENCES ?= 5

 # This flag determines wheter only good and verified sentences are used in the
 # dictionary.
 Set it to TRUE if you only want those sentences.
 # It is only used by jmdict.mobi
 # It is ignored bei combined.mobi. there it is always true
 # this is due to size constraints.
 ONLY_CHECKED_SENTENCES ?= FALSE

-# If true adds pronunciations indication
+# If true adds pronunciations indication.
+The combined dictionary ignores this flag due to size constraints
 PRONUNCIATIONS ?= TRUE

+# If true adds additional information to entries.
+The combined dictionary ignores this flag due to size constraints
+ADDITIONAL_INFO ?= TRUE
 ```

 Build with make to create all 3 dictionaries: